Classen High School-Oklahoma City…..a father, son tradition…..

 My Dad, Fred Pahlke, also graduated from Classen High School, attending the school in the middle to late 1930’s.
 He earned his diploma in 1939.

 At Classen, my dad played sports and was a student staff member of the yearbook (Orbit) and school newspaper (Classen Life).
-His responsibility was as the photographer for both, as of his experience of having his own dark room while growing up.
+He was the photographer for both as of his experience of having his own dark room while growing up.
 He had expertise in taking pictures and developing them from a young age served him well at Classen.
 He told me that dark room at Classen was excellent and the school provided him with all the film and supplies needed to produce high quality photos.
-Not known as a intellectual and having a learning disability, my Dad’s above average intelligence was on display in other areas, as at an early age, as he was a fine wood working craftsman before he ever entered high school.
+Not known as a intellectual and having a learning disability, my Dad’s above average intelligence was on display in other areas.
+At an early age he was a fine wood working craftsman before he ever entered high school.
 He was able to build boats from store bought plans before he was fourteen, using his own tools and power saws.
 He was able to buy the woods and scratch materials to make his boats.
 As of being from a family with means, he was able to explore various future professions as a young kid.
 In his life those early experiences allowed him to be proficient in woodworking, plumbing (pipe cutting), welding, home building, and roofing.
 He was into boat racing and he built what he raced.
 My sister and I have many trophies that he won at the various lakes in the southwestern part of the country.
-As of an early experience, my Dad had his picture published in the Oklahoma Times newspaper in 1933 with a friend as their raft, built from scratch, sank in the Belle Isle Lake in OKC.
-They are pictured with mud covering them and wearing big smiles as the joke photo of the day. photo.
+As of an early experience, my Dad had his picture published in the Oklahoma Times newspaper in 1933.
+He built a rather crude raft from scratch which he and a friend sank at the Belle Isle Lake in OKC.
+They are pictured with mud covering them and wearing big smiles as the joke photo of the day.
 As of a lack of archives of the Oklahoma Times I cannot show you the image but my sister has the newspaper picture.